Water Conservation

 • Are water restrictions still in place for parksville

-NJ asked about 1 year ago
+NJ asked almost 2 years ago

 Yes, until further notice, stage 4 water restrictions remain in effect for the City of Parksville.
 Here is a link to the news release on our website https://www.parksville.ca/cms/wpattachments/wpID135atID12070.pdf which explains the reason for Stage 4.
 You will also find details including the bylaw on Let's Talk Parksville.